 - over 1200 historical scores and books, chiefly published in the late-17th through early-19th centuries.
-Our oldest item was published in 1594.
+The oldest item we own was published in 1594.

 - Music Department Performances

-Restricted-use collections in the Music Library do not circulate unless otherwise noted.
+Restricted-use collections in the Music Library do not circulate unless otherwise noted, or by special permission.

 Music holdings in the Department of Special Research Collections

 - The Performing Arts Collections of the Department of Special Research Collections (SRC), located in the Main Library, hold significant collections of primary-source music research materials.
 These include:

 - Historical sound collections: primarily 78rpm discs, 1920s-1950s